What are The Healthiest Cooking Oils to Use?

 What Are Monounsaturated Fats?

 Looking at their chemical make-up, the fat molecules of monounsaturated fats have one unsaturated bond within the molecule, called the double bond.
-These fats are liquid at room temperature, but may solidify when chilled.
+These fats are liquid at room temperature but may solidify when chilled.

 Monounsaturated fat sources include olives, olive oil, avocados, avocado oil, nuts, and nut butter.
 Research has found that monounsaturated fatty acids may reduce the risk of heart disease by reducing LDL and lowering cholesterol, improving body composition, supporting the function of your blood vessels, improving insulin sensitivity, helping to control your blood sugar, and lowering the risk of depression.
-They are also rich in antioxidant vitamin E, may help to fight free-radical damage, and according to a meta-analysis, may reduce the risk of endometrial cancer (12, 13, 14, 15).

 cooking oils